mossbanay/Psychology-3-4/Glossary.md

 ##### See also procedural memory

 Declarative memory involves memory for facts, events and general knowledge.
 Declarative memory is also split into two sub-types of memory: episodic and semantic.

+### Dendrites

+Dendrites are the thin extensions from the soma that recieve neurotransmitters from other neurons and transmit it to the soma.

 ### Descriptive statistics